arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.29.16
+Ok, this tip is actually legit.
+I think I learned this a while ago and I forgot, which I shouldn't have, because it's really important.
+You know those window blinds, the ones made of a bunch of thin rectangles strung together than can be rotated to block/not-block light?
+And then you can also just raise the whole thing with a pull string?
+If you want to get the blinds to actually stay up, you pull the string, and then when you release it, make sure the string is perfectly straight.
+That is, make sure your hand, or whatever you're pulling it with, is directly below where the string starts.
+If you want it to come down, just pull the string and then give it slack when it's diagonal, or sideways, or something like that.

 ### 10.28.16
 On mac, type `option-shift-k` and get .
 Google search this and whaddya know,